4th Annual Service Engagement Summit - March 27 - 28, 2014 at the Indianapolis Marriott North

 2014 featured speakers include:

-- Thomas Ehrlich and Ernestine Fu, co-authors of Civic Work, Civic Lessons: Two Generations Reflect on Public Service
+- Ernestine Fu, co-author of Civic Work, Civic Lessons: Two Generations Reflect on Public Service

 - Derrick Feldmann, CEO of Achieve